 The School of Dental Medicine has facilities in the "C", "L" and "A" Buildings totaling 103,118 square feet.
 Most of these areas remain the same as when they were originally constructed in 1975 and are in need of major renovations to bring the facilities in line with current code and accreditation standards.
 The renovations will be accomplished in phases and will be guided by a detailed planning study for the School of Dental Medicine.
-The first phase of this project, the Pre-Clinical Teaching Lab renovations, is underway.

-Based on the Dental School Master Plan study, design work for renovations is 75% compete.
+Construction for the first phase of this project, the Pre-Clinical Teaching Lab renovations, is underway.
 This project will relocate and expand the teaching space and incorporate a teaching simulation center into the Dental School's teaching labs.
-The renovations are scheduled for to begin in late 2009.
+The renovations are scheduled for to completion in the fall of 2010 The 2nd phase of the project, Orthodontics Clinic Renovation will begin design in April 2010.
+This project will renovate the Orthodontics space to increase capacity and to provide up to date teaching experience for the dental students.